 Application Overview for Psychologist Applications

-All applications for a license to practice psychology are now available online!
+All applications for a license to practice psychology are now available online.
 To get started, go to the Applicant Portal.
 The Board is no longer accepting PDF or paper applications.
-If you have a PDF you downloaded previously but have not submitted before the cut off date - January 17, 2023 - please use it as a reference as you complete the online application.
+If you have a PDF you downloaded previously but have not submitted but did not submit before January 17, 2023, please use it as a reference as you complete the online application.

 Which Application to Submit: Please see the page, "Where Do I Start?" for an overview of the pathways to full, independent licensure as a psychologist.
 Board staff cannot advise which application to make or how to answer questions on the application or any of the associated forms.
 There is enough information about each type of application on the Instructions page for you to determine which application you are qualified to submit.

-Yes Answers to Declaration Questions: If an applicant answers "yes" to one or more questions in the declarations section, specific documents and a detailed written explanation regarding the event(s) must be uploaded with the application.
+Yes Answers to Declaration Questions: If an applicant answers "yes" to one or more questions regarding profession conduct in the Declarations section, specific documents and a detailed written explanation regarding the event(s) must be uploaded with the application.
 If the documents are not yet available to the applicant and must be ordered, they may be emailed separately to [email protected].
 The document, "Appropriate Documentation for Yes Answers", lists each professional conduct question in the application and what documents are needed for each question.
 This tool may be downloaded from the Application Forms page.
-To prevent unneccesary delays in processing your application, strictly adhere to the list of documents for the question to which you answered "Yes".
+To prevent delays in processing your application, strictly adhere to the list of documents for the question to which you answered "Yes".